 Basic Income is defined as earnings before write-off's on loans, rate adjustments and result of capital interests, compared to loans and guarantees.
+The bank can adjust for extraordinary circumstances.

 The solvency guidelines states that if Ekspres Bank's forecasted Basic Income is less than 1 percent of loans and guarantees, the bank needs to allocate additional capital in order to be able to absorb future credit losses.